 How to increase demo requests: testing your page

 - Check the current conversion rate of your 'request a demo' page.
 You'll need to know:

-- That is the per cent of visitors to the page who go on to book a demo
+- You can then calculate the per cent of visitors to the page who go on to book a demo

 - Test changes to your 'request a demo' page inspired by the examples listed above

 Other ways to book more SaaS demos

-- Consider embedding your request a demo form into your landing page
+- Embed your request a demo form directly into your landing page

-- Use tools that route demo requests to the relevant country, so people booking can get their demo sooner.
+- Use booking tools that route demo requests to the relevant country, so people booking can get their demo sooner.

 - Follow up on demo requests quickly.
 Leads go cold fast.
 Start by warming up the lead with your strongest and most useful marketing assets directly after booking.
 Send a link in your thank you email.

-- Allow visitors to opt-in to a demo when downloading a lead magnet
+- Allow your visitors to opt-in to a demo when they are downloading a lead magnet.

-- Alternatively, promote your demo CTA, or other links on your lead magnet 'thank you' page.
+- Alternatively, promote your 'request a demo' page, or other links on your lead magnet 'thank you' page.
 Here's how to book more SaaS demos with a lead magnet.